GreenGiraffe1/Item-Catalog/README.txt

 ## Attribution:
 This project was created while I was taking the Udacity Full-Stack Nanodegree, and significant chunks of the structure / ideas behind the structure were provided by the course author.
+[INSERT STUFF]

+This project uses the [OAuth2.0](https://oauth.net/2/) framework to support 3rd party login.

+[SQLAlchemy](http://www.sqlalchemy.org/) is employed as an Object Relational Mapper (ORM) to allow me to make full use of a SQL backed database inside this Python application.

+[Flask](http://flask.pocoo.org/) framework for Python is used to simplify the design functionality of the Web app.

 ## License:
 **Catalog Web App** is a public domain work, with license